rooprg/credit_risk_classification/README.md

 - False Negative (FN)

-The classification report provides input on how well the model is performing for each class of loan status.
+(b) The classification report provides input on how well the model is performing for each class of loan status.
 The classification report for this exercise is below and is also posted in the **Report** folder-

 ![Classification Report](Report/classification_report.png)